LaurenceG13/Piscine-Reloaded/README.md

 ## Description

-The goal of this project is to review the basic concepts of shell and C language which were acquired during 42 School's 4-week selection program ("La Piscine").
+The goal of this small project is to do a few exercises to review the basic concepts of shell and C language which were acquired during 42 School's 4-week selection program ("La Piscine").

 <img src="img/42_piscine.jpg" alt="42 Piscine">